taliacotton/eldo/_projects/kansas-city-public-television.md

 ---
 layout: project
-title: Kansas City Public Television
+title: Kansas City PBS
 position:
 hero_image: "/v1593145292/eldo/KCPT_12_aex8qy.jpg"
-short-description: Elevate KCPT's physical environs on par with the positive impact it has on the Metropolitan Kansas City community.
+short-description: Elevate KC PBS's physical environs on par with the positive impact it has on the Metropolitan Kansas City community.
-description: "KCPT is a vessel of creative thinkers with values rooted in listening, understanding, and sharing.
+description: "KC PBS is a vessel of creative thinkers with values rooted in listening, understanding, and sharing.
 Each of the 50+ employees contribute to the company’s success and support the process of creating content.
-While their work has been at a consistent, award-winning level of quality over the years, their workplace environment has not been able to maintain that same level of quality. \n\nEl Dorado was hired in 2019 to conduct a programming analysis of KCPT’s creative operations and existing facilities.
+While their work has been at a consistent, award-winning level of quality over the years, their workplace environment has not been able to maintain that same level of quality. \n\nEl Dorado was hired in 2019 to conduct a programming analysis of KC PBS’s creative operations and existing facilities.
 Based on detailed discussions with the leadership and staff, a comparative study of the current and desired work flow, and a rigorous investigation of the complex conglomeration of existing structures, various scenarios were developed to offer a range of possible paths forward.
 The scenarios vary from minimal renovations to selective demolition to new construction.
-Each scenario was tested based on criteria and goals created by KCPT and El Dorado during this process.
-The report presents a summary of the organization’s assets, constraints, and aspirations that informed the criteria; proposing a vision that will positively inform the upcoming design process to provide a workplace elevated to the quality of KCPT’s contributions to Kansas City. "
+Each scenario was tested based on criteria and goals created by KC PBS and El Dorado during this process.
+The report presents a summary of the organization’s assets, constraints, and aspirations that informed the criteria; proposing a vision that will positively inform the upcoming design process to provide a workplace elevated to the quality of KC PBS’s contributions to Kansas City. "
 related_projects: []
 architecture: true